Drlqc/five-in-a-row/README.md

 ##Li,Qichao
 recently, I try some strategies<br>
 1. I limit the span tree into the adjacent places so as to reduce the inefficient effort(since in five-in-a-row game, it almost useless to add piece remote from the existing nodes).
-As a result, the depth of the MCST increase to 3(used to be less than 2, the complexity is O($k^n$))
+As a result, the depth of the MCST increase to 3(used to be less than 2, the complexity is O({k^n}))